Boating Under The Influence Can Be Deadly

 Boater’s hypnosis, or boater’s fatigue, is caused by exposure to noise, vibration, sun, glare, wind and motion experienced on the water.
 It can cause a person’s reaction time to slow down -- almost as much as if they were legally drunk.
 The addition of alcohol to these stress factors intensifies the effect of the hypnosis, causing a person who has not been drinking heavily to feel as if they are intoxicated, increasing the likelihood of an accident.

-Colorado State Parks’ "Boat Smart from the Start" outlines the federal and state requirements for life jacket use, stressing their importance for adults and especially for children.
+Colorado Parks and Wildlife's "Boat Smart from the Start" outlines the federal and state requirements for life jacket use, stressing their importance for adults and especially for children.

-"Life jackets are essential," says David Pilvelait, community relations director for the Boat Owners Association of the United States.
+"Life jackets are essential," says Scott Croft, community relations director for the Boat Owners Association of the United States.
 "Most boating accidents happen when someone falls overboard," he explains, "and nine out of ten people who drown are not wearing a life jacket."

-"So regardless of the condition of the driver," Storm says, "if the passenger is intoxicated, the risk of drowning is heightened by this factor alone."
+"So regardless of the condition of the driver," Brown says, "if the passenger is intoxicated, the risk of drowning is heightened by this factor alone."

-Another problem with water safety awareness, according to Ron Dunlap, boating safety coordinator for Colorado State Parks, is that many don’t fully understand that there are laws regulating the operation of motorboats and personal watercraft.
+Another problem with water safety awareness, according to Brown, is that many don’t fully understand that there are laws regulating the operation of motorboats and personal watercraft.

-"But more and more it seems that people either don’t know that these laws are in effect," Dunlap says, "or they just ignore them."
+"But more and more it seems that people either don’t know that these laws are in effect," Brown says, "or they just ignore them."

 Under Colorado law, this offence mirrors the state’s driving under the influence law, with the exception of penalties.
 Sentences for a first-time offender range from: five days to six months in jail, a fine of $100 to $1,000, up to two years of probation, and a mandatory three-month ban on boating in state waters.